okeefem3/firebase-workshop-web/README.md

 * Set up ability for user to read, add, update and delete breweries
 * Set up ability for user to read, add, update and delete reviews as a collection owned by a brewery  document
 * Set up basic Firestore security rules
-* BONUS TODO set up relationship between user and brewery to prevent multiple reviews (adding, checking for showing add button, and add the rule)
+* Set up relationship between user and brewery part 1

 References
 * https://firebase.google.com/docs/firestore/